rmccrear/codex-lv2-may-2024/week-3-JavaScript/assignment/day-4.md

 // ...
 ```

-#### Evaluation Criteria:
+#### Evaluation Criteria (10 points):
 - Correct creation and population of three distinct kennels.
-(10 points)
+(5 points)
 - Proper use of the `for` loop to iterate through each array and feed the pets.
-(5 points)
+(3 points)
 - Clear and concise comments explaining the code.
-(3 points)
+(1 point)
 - Successful output of the final status for all pets.
-(2 points)
+(1 point)